“Earth scientists often compare the lithosphere to a thin, solid, and brittle eggshell encasing our inner planet.”

 The lithosphere is located between the asthenosphere below and the atmosphere above.
 It consists of the solid crust and the uppermost mantle.
 Then, we break the crust further down into the continental and oceanic crust.

 What’s the difference between oceanic vs. continental crust

-The oceanic and continental crust makes up Earth’s upper lithosphere.
+The oceanic and continental crust make up Earth’s upper lithosphere.
 The oceanic crust is very young in comparison to the continental crust.
 The oldest oceanic crust is 200 million years old .
 But the oldest continental crust is as old as 4 billion years.

 The oceanic crust forms at divergent plate boundaries.
 For example, oceanic crust forms at the mid-Atlantic Ridge under the Atlantic Ocean.

 At these underwater constructive plate boundaries, lava spews out to form new igneous rocks.
 Because divergent plates move apart, the age of rocks gets older away from the tectonic plate boundary.

-As the name implies, continental crust is the continents we live on.
+As the name implies, continental crust consists of the continents we live on.
 But it also includes the shallow seabed close to shores called continental shelves.